marcosparrasmolto/Prokka_fixer/README.md

 ## **R code for: Parras-Moltó & , 2021**

-This document describes the use of Prokka\_anotation\_fixer.R.
-The analysis of ETEC E.coli species could be a problem for certain proteins due to their similarity to not related pathogenicity proteins form in Porkka database, so we could get a biased result when using default the defaul one.
-A blast using a custom ETEC database could help us to fix some ETEC pathogenicity related genes and modify the Prokka output with new, custom, results.
+This document describes the use of Prokka\_annotation\_fixer.R.
+Annotation of enterotoxigenic Escherichia coli (ETEC) genomes can be problematic.
+Certain ETEC virulence proteins are similar to proteins which are not linked to pathogenicity.
+A blast using a custom ETEC database with ETEC virulence factors with this script will help generate annotated genomes by modifying the Prokka output with new, custom, annotations.

     R version 4.1.0 (2021-05-18)